kshedden/case_studies/methods/regression-extras.md

 $$

-It turns out that $\alpha^\prime K \alpha$ is a form of regularization in that it shrinks the fitted values toward the kernel of the Reproducing Kernel Hilbert Space (RKHS) correspondint to the kernel K.  More concretely,
+It turns out that $\alpha^\prime K \alpha$ is a form of regularization in that it shrinks the fitted values toward the nullspace of the Reproducing Kernel Hilbert Space (RKHS) corresponding to the kernel K.  More concretely,
 $\alpha^\prime K\alpha$ measures and penalizes the non-smoothness of the function
 $x\rightarrow \sum_i\alpha_i K(x,x_i)$.